lomocc/intl-lib/README.md

 }
 ```

-1. Wrap Your App with InternationalizationProvider
+- Wrap Your Application with the IntlProvider

-Before using the translation components or hooks, wrap your application with the provider, supplying the translations and optionally the default locale:

 ```tsx
 import { IntlProvider } from 'intl-lib';